MonstreX/voyager-extension/readme.md

 }

 ```
-Also you can use any other advantages of medialibrary packge.
+Also you can use any other advantages provided by [laravel-medialibrary](https://docs.spatie.be/laravel-medialibrary/) packge.